 2.9.4 Lipid Peroxidation (MDA Level)

-Malondialdehyde (MDA) content were measured as thiobarbituric acid reactive substances (TBARS).
+Malondialdehyde (MDA) content was measured as thiobarbituric acid reactive substances (TBARS).
 A liver extract was combined with trichloroacetic acid (TCA) and thiobarbituric acid (TBA) reagent, followed by heating at 95°C for 30 minutes.
 After the mixture was allowed to cool, it was subjected to centrifugation, and the absorbance of the supernatant was measured at 532 nm (Ohkawa et al., 1979).

 2.10 Challenge study

 The Streptococcus agalactiae strain was sourced from the RGCA (Rajiv Gandhi Centre for Aquaculture) at Sirkali, Tamil Nadu.
 The bacterial strain was cultured in tryptic soy broth and incubated at a temperature of 28 °C. Following culturing, the suspension was subjected to centrifugation at 800 × g for 10 min, resulting in a pellet that was then collected.
 This pellet was washed with phosphate-buffered saline (PBS) and subsequently resuspended in PBS to prepare the necessary challenge dose.
 For the pathogenicity trial, a total of 180 fingerlings were randomly allocated into five experimental groups, each containing three replicates (12 fish per replicate).
-After 60 days of dietary treatment with CuO nanoparticles, the fingerlings were challenged intraperitoneal with 0.1 mL of a 24-hour virulent culture of S. agalactiae at a concentration of 1 × 10⁷ cells per fish.
+After 60 days of dietary treatment with CuO nanoparticles, the fingerlings were challenged intraperitoneally with 0.1 mL of a 24-hour virulent culture of S. agalactiae at a concentration of 1 × 10⁷ cells per fish.
 The challenge dose was standardized based on the median lethal dose (LD₅₀), as outlined by He et al. (2021).
 Following the challenge, the fish were monitored daily for a period of 14 days, during which mortality was recorded (Yu et al., 2026).

 2.11 Statistical analysis

 All experimental data were presented as mean ± standard error (SE).
-Statistical analysis was conducted using one-way analysis of variance (ANOVA) to identify significant differences among the treatment groups with DMRT test (p<0.05).
+Statistical analysis was conducted using one-way analysis of variance (ANOVA) to identify significant differences among the treatment groups with the DMRT test (p<0.05).
 All data examines were done using SPSS software (version 21).

 Results